A warm sunlit living room scene where a host welcomes a guest, spare bedroom visible with luggage, representing homestay accommodation

 Frequently Asked Questions

-A homestay is a type of accommodation where the guest stays in the host's home while the host is also present and living there.
-Unlike an entire home rental where the host is absent, a homestay involves sharing the property with the host, who typically provides a private room and access to common areas.
-Homestays emphasize cultural exchange, local knowledge, and personal hospitality.
+A homestay is accommodation in the host's personal residence while the host lives there.
+Unlike an entire home rental where the host is absent, a homestay involves sharing the property with the resident host, who typically provides a private room, access to common areas, and personal hospitality — making cultural exchange and local knowledge core parts of the experience.

-While most homestays are listed as private rooms on Airbnb, the terms are not identical.
-A private room describes the physical space (a dedicated bedroom with shared common areas), while a homestay describes the hosting arrangement (the host lives in the property during the guest's stay).
-A private room could be in a property where the host is absent, but a homestay always implies host presence and personal interaction.
+A private room describes the physical space — a dedicated bedroom with shared common areas — while a homestay describes the hosting arrangement.
+The host lives on-site and actively engages with guests.
+A private room listing could be in a property where the host is entirely absent; a homestay always implies host presence and meaningful personal interaction.